The-DevOps-Daily/devops-daily/ebook/en/content/069-the-bzip2-command.md

 bzip2 [OPTIONS] filenames ...
 ```

-#### Note : Each file is replaced by a compressed version of itself, with the name original name of the file followed by extension bz2.
+#### Note: Each file is replaced by a compressed version of itself, with the name original name of the file followed by extension bz2.

 ### Options and their Functionalities: